Electric vs. combustion - are electric boat engines worthwhile?

 You just have to state how often you drive each year and how much your boat uses.
 Another interesting point: you can see how much CO2 the boat engine emits over time and how much CO2 can be saved.

-On the other hand, inexpensive solar cells offer the opportunity to generate electricity for free.
+On the other hand, inexpensive solar cells offer the opportunity to generate electricity at zero cost.
 This electricity can be stored directly in your battery system.

-In order to generate electricity on the water itself, it is possible to mount solar modules or small wind turbines on the boat.
-Alternatively, you can also set up systems at the jetty or on your boathouse and are also safe from rising electricity prices.
+To generate electricity on the water itself, there is the possibility of mounting solar panels or small wind turbines on the boat.
+Alternatively, you can also build plants on the dock or on your boathouse and are also safe from rising electricity prices.

-This is particularly suitable for houseboats with a larger roof area, but also for smaller boats.
-Many solar modules are collapsible or can be rolled up and are therefore easily installed on the roof or the railing of the boat.
+This is particularly suitable for houseboats with a larger roof area, but also already for smaller boats.
+Many solar modules are collapsible or can be rolled up and are thus easily installed on the roof or railing of the boat.

 5. No driving bans for electric boats